 Vidéo: amazing timelapses (from 1min45) and hyperlapses, at all times!

-To make your equipment last, it’s essential to maintain and protect it properly:
+To make your equipment last, it’s essential to maintain and protect it properly with:

 - A rigid case for my camera and neoprene covers for each lens.
 I don’t carry a bag especially for my photo equipment: each object is already well protected in its cover, and I always keep everything on me, in my small 20L backpack!